rluiten/elm-date-extra/README.md

 #### Feedback that is of interest.

 * Suggestions to improve API and or package structure or Types.
- * Particularly interested in improvements that might make it easier to work with dates more predictable and reproducible.
+ * Particularly interested in improvements that might make it safer and easier to work with dates.
 * More Examples for example folder
+* Improved documentation.
-* Bugs
+* Bugs.
- * Please try to include sufficient detail to reproduce
+ * Please try to include sufficient detail to reproduce.
  * Better yet create a test and submit a pull request, even if you cant figure out how to fix it.
-* More tests
+* More tests.
- * That demonstrate issues
+ * That demonstrate issues.
- * That fill a short fall in existing tests.
+ * That fill a short fall in existing tests..

 ## Change Warning.

-Because this is new and many people are new to Elm and what can or should be done with its types to make developers lives better its quite likely the API may change quite a bit, so version numbers may climb rapidly.
+This library is new and knowing what can or should be done with Elm types is very much a learning process for me and I suspect many people.
+It is quite likely the API may change quite a bit, so version numbers may climb rapidly.

 ## Future